 Making It Easy To Implement

 Most people look at absolute dollar amounts which makes life very stressful.
-For example, they stress about overspending on restaurants because they over spent by a few dollars one month.
+For example, they stress about overspending on restaurants.
 This is wrong!

-Instead, look at what percentage of your money went where and compare that to the percentage that your plan was supposed to be.
+Instead, look at what percentage of your money went where and compare that to the percentage you set in your financial plan.

-In our financial planning example, Connor is going to put 25% of his total income to student loans each month/year.
+In our financial planning example, one of Connor's short-term goals was to put 25% of his total income to student loans each month/year.

 Avoiding The Mistake Most People Make

 The biggest mistake people make is life style creep.
-Tracking what percentage of your money is going where helps you avoid this.
+Tracking what percentage of your money is going to which of the three categories we discussed in step 1 helps you avoid this.

 Over time, your biggest financial goal is to switch that.
 For example, 50% of your money should be going to future goal money and 30% to day-to-day money.

-Doing so would mean you are investing in assets at a very rapid pace.
+Doing so would mean you are investing in assets at a very rapid pace or quickly paying off high interest debt such as credit card debt.
 This will accelerate how quickly you achieve financial freedom.

-Instead, as there income increases life style creep happens and they keep putting 50% towards day-to-day expenses.
+Instead, as their income increases life style creep happens and they keep putting 50% towards day-to-day expenses.